About this book

 My intention at the start of this project was to write a book containing fifty or so compositions based on around 20 of the more common Ragas.
-As the body of work progressed, I felt the need to extend the compositions to include some of the less well-known Ragas and, using traditional Indian notation in Punjabi script, I tried to adopt a more purist style than perhaps is commonly used in temples today.
+As the body of work progressed, I felt the need to extend the compositions to include some of the less well-known Ragas and, using traditional Indian notation in Punjabi and Hindi script, I tried to adopt a more purist style than perhaps is commonly used in Gurdwaras today.

 Scriptures have been chosen which best suit the rhythm and mood of each tune.
 Whilst the level of difficulty varies, in general the compositions are targeted at those who are fairly well versed in classical music.

 My motivation was, and continues to be, purely personal pleasure.
 I hope that this work brings some pleasure to anyone who wishes to perform the compositions.

 Although it has taken five years to complete ‘Raganjli’, in a sense these books are the culmination of a lifetime’s experience of playing classical music.

 I hope that readers of Raganjli will find it instructive as well as entertaining.

 The Hindi version of Raganjli is published by Academic Foundation, New Delhi. (www.academicfoundation.org)

 The Punjabi version of Raganjli is published by Sapatrishi Publications, Chandigarh.

 Click here to download a copy of Raganjli in Punjabi

 The Hindi version of the book can bought from the publishers, Academic Foundation.